 When alcohol and lisdexamfetamine are taken together, an individual often craves more of both because the desired effect—either feeling happier or becoming numb—isn’t reached.
 They’re likely to consume more of these substances than usual, and a Vyvanse headache is imminent.
 Also, there’s a risk of alcohol poisoning.

 Important to note is that even with very little alcohol and Vyvanse took, there is still risk.
 In the presence of stimulants, the body breaks down alcoholic substances different than usual.
 This can quickly boost blood alcohol levels even if the person drank relatively little.

 Of course, drinking forms a part of many individuals’ lifestyles.
-To avoid these challenges clarify with a physician how long Vyvanse stays in your system.
-Only opt for drinking on lisdexamfetamine if you know it’s safe to do so.
+To avoid these challenges clarify with a physician how long Vyvanse stays in one’s system.
+Only opt for drinking on lisdexamfetamine if it’s safe to do so.